stundenblume/platypus_doc/docs/source/jetson/TX2/setup-os.rst

     $ echo "export PATH=$PATH:$CUDA_HOME/bin" >> ~/.bashrc
     $ echo "export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$CUDA_HOME/lib64" >> ~/.bashrc

-Next, we have to install `Cudnn` in the system.
+Next, we have to install `CuDNN` in the system.
 In order to do so, transfer the `libcudnn7` package from `jetpack_download` folder and install it with:

 .. code-block:: bash